Electrical Injuries in Emergency Medicine

 Epidemiology

-Electrical injuries are estimated to cause approximately 500-1000 deaths per year in the United States.[3, 4] They are responsible for 3-5% of all burn unit admissions and cause 2-3% of emergency department burn visits in the pediatric population.
+Electrical injuries have been reported to be responsible for 3-5% of all burn unit admissions and to cause 2-3% of emergency department (ED) burn visits in the pediatric population.

 No racial susceptibility to electrical burns exists.
-Occupational trends indicate that tradespeople in high-risk occupations are disproportionately white; therefore, this group may be more likely than other races in the United States to experience occupation-related electrical injuries.
+Occupational trends indicate that tradespeople in high-risk occupations are disproportionately White; therefore, this group may be more likely than other racial groups in the United States to experience occupation-related electrical injuries.

 Prognosis

 For those without prolonged unconsciousness or cardiac arrest, the prognosis for recovery is excellent.
-Burns and traumatic injuries continue to cause the majority of the morbidity and mortality from electrical injuries.
+Burns and traumatic injuries continue to cause most of the morbidity and mortality from electrical injuries.

 Morbidity and mortality are largely affected by the particular type of electrical contact involved in each exposure.
-Overall mortality is estimated to be 3-15%.[1, 8] Flash burns have a better prognosis than arc or conductive burns.[5]
+Overall mortality is estimated to be 3-5%.[11]
+Flash burns have a better prognosis than arc or conductive burns do.[1]

-Persons who experience low-voltage injuries without immediate cardiac or respiratory arrest have low mortality, but there may be significant morbidity from oral trauma in children who bite electrical cords[15] or adults who suffer burns to the hand.
+Mortality is generally low in persons who experience low-voltage injuries without immediate cardiac or respiratory arrest, but there may be significant morbidity from oral trauma in children who bite electrical cords[14] or adults who suffer burns to the hand.

-Persons who experience low-voltage injuries with cardiac or respiratory arrest may recover completely with immediate CPR on scene; however, prolonged CPR and transport time may result in permanent brain damage.
+Persons who experience low-voltage injuries with cardiac or respiratory arrest may recover completely with immediate cardiopulmonary resuscitation (CPR) on scene; however, prolonged CPR and transport time may result in permanent brain damage.

 High-voltage injuries often produce severe burns and blunt trauma.
-Patients are at high risk of myoglobinuria and renal failure.
-Burns are often ultimately much worse than they initially appear in the ED.
+Patients are at high risk for myoglobinuria and renal failure.
+Often, burns ultimately prove to be much worse than they initially appeared in the ED.

 History

 Electrical injuries can present with a variety of problems, including cardiac or respiratory arrest, coma, blunt trauma, and severe burns of several types.
-It is important to establish the type of exposure (high or low voltage), duration of contact, and concurrent trauma.
+It is important to establish the type of exposure (high or low voltage), the duration of contact, and the presence and nature of any concurrent trauma.

-In respiratory arrest or ventricular fibrillation that is not witnessed, an electrical exposure may be difficult to diagnose.
+In cases involving respiratory arrest or ventricular fibrillation (VF) that is not witnessed, an electrical exposure may be difficult to diagnose.
 All unwitnessed arrests should include this possibility in the differential diagnosis.
-Query EMS personnel, family, and coworkers about this possibility.
-Inquire if a scream was heard before the patient’s collapse; this may be due to involuntary contraction of chest wall muscles from electrical current.
+Emergency medical services (EMS) personnel, family, and coworkers should be queried about this possibility.
+It is helpful to inquire into whether a scream was heard before the patient’s collapse; this may be due to involuntary contraction of chest-wall muscles from electrical current.

-Usually high-voltage injuries do not cause loss of consciousness but instead cause devastating thermal burns.
+Usually, high-voltage AC injuries do not cause loss of consciousness but instead cause devastating thermal burns.
 In occupational exposures, details of voltage can be obtained from the local power company.

-This is an unusual presentation of high-voltage AC injuries, which do not often cause loss of consciousness.
-History may need to come from bystanders or EMS personnel.
+This is an unusual presentation of high-voltage AC injuries, which, as noted, do not often cause loss of consciousness.
+It may be necessary to obtain the history from bystanders or EMS personnel.

-These injuries typically cause a single muscle contraction that throws the victim away from the source.
-They are rarely associated with loss of consciousness unless there is severe head trauma, and victims can often provide their own history.
+Direct current (DC) injuries typically cause a single muscle contraction that throws the victim away from the source.
+They are rarely associated with loss of consciousness unless there is severe head trauma, and victims are often able provide their own history.

 Conducted electrical devices

-Conducted electrical weapons (CEWs) such as tasers are weapons used by law enforcement that deliver high-voltage current that is neither true AC or DC but is most like a series of low-amplitude DC shocks.[16]
-They can deliver 50,000 V in a 5-second pulse, with an average current of 2.1 mA.[17]
-Though they have been temporally associated with deaths in the law enforcement setting, conducted electrical devices (CEDs) in healthy volunteers have been shown to be safe without evidence of delayed arrhythmia or cardiac damage as measured by troponin I.[18, 17]
+Conducted electrical weapons (CEWs; also referred to as conducted energy devices [CEDs] or electronic control devices [ECDs]), such as tasers, are devices used by law enforcement that deliver a high-voltage current that is neither true AC or true DC but is most like a series of low-amplitude DC shocks.
+CEWs can deliver 50,000 V in a 5-second pulse, with an average current of 2.1 mA.[16]
+Although these devices have been temporally associated with deaths in the law enforcement setting, they have been shown to be safe in healthy volunteers without evidence of delayed arrhythmia or cardiac damage as measured by troponin I.[17, 16]

-One study of their use in 1201 law enforcement incidents showed mostly superficial puncture wounds from the device probes, and significant injuries only from trauma subsequent to shock, not from the device itself.
-Of 2 deaths in custody, neither was related to CEW exposure.[19]
+One study of CEW use in 1201 law enforcement incidents reported mostly superficial puncture wounds from the device probes, with significant injuries resulting only from trauma subsequent to shock, not from the device itself.[18]
+Of the two deaths that occurred in custody, neither was related to CEW exposure.

-Overall significant injuries from CEW exposure are rare, and usually occur due to trauma or in conjunction with intoxication.[20, 21] Of the more than 3 million CEW applications by law enforcement in the United States, only 12 published case reports suggest a link to cardiac arrest.[22]
-However, the issue of whether CEW usage can cause cardiac arrest is not without controversy, as some suggest a direct cardiac risk.[23]
+Overall, significant injuries from CEW exposure are rare, and they usually occur as a result of trauma or in conjunction with intoxication.[19, 20] A study by Kroll et al noted that out of more than 3 million instances of CEW application by law enforcement in the United States, only 12 published case reports suggested a link to cardiac arrest.[21]
+However, the issue of whether CEW use can cause cardiac arrest is not without controversy, in that some studies have suggested a direct cardiac risk.[22]

 Physical Examination

 Electrical injuries can cause multiorgan dysfunction and a variety of burns and traumatic injuries.
 A thorough physical examination is required to assess the full extent of injuries.
-Occupational injuries have a high likelihood of future litigation, and physical examination findings should be documented with photographs if possible, with the proper releases, and filed in the patient's medical record.
+Because the likelihood of future litigation is high with occupational injuries, it is advisable to document physical examination findings with photographs if possible, to obtain the proper releases, and to file the images in the patient's medical record.

-Overall, low-voltage exposure tends to cause less overall morbidity than high-voltage, but it is important to ensure by accurate history that a seemingly low-voltage burn was not in fact from a high-voltage source (like a microwave, computer, or TV monitor—any device that "steps-up" voltage via a transformer).
+Overall, low-voltage exposure tends to cause less overall morbidity than high-voltage exposure.
+It is important, however, to confirm, by obtaining an accurate history, that a seemingly low-voltage burn was not in fact from a high-voltage source (eg, a microwave, computer, or TV monitor—any device that "steps up" voltage via a transformer).
 Low-voltage burns can still cause cardiac arrhythmias, seizures, and long-term complications if contact is near the chest or head.

 Cardiovascular

-Patients may present in asystole or ventricular fibrillation (VF) in addition to other arrhythmias.
+Patients may present in asystole or VF, in addition to other arrhythmias.
 Sudden death due to VF is more common with low-voltage AC, whereas asystole is more often associated with high-voltage AC or DC.
-Ventricular fibrillation can be caused at voltages as low as 50-120 mA, which is lower than the typical household current.
-One series showed cardiac arrhythmias following 41% of low-voltage injuries.[11]
+VF can be caused at voltages as low as 50-120 mA, which is lower than the typical household current.
+One series showed cardiac arrhythmias following 41% of low-voltage injuries.[23]

 Electricity can also cause conduction abnormalities and direct trauma to cardiac muscle fibers.
 Survivors of electrical shock can experience subsequent arrhythmias, usually sinus tachycardia and premature ventricular contractions (PVCs).
 One study identified three cases of delayed ventricular arrhythmias up to 12 hours after the incident.[24]
-Other studies have shown no risk of delayed arrhythmias in patients with initially normal ECGs, both in low-voltage household exposures and after CEW exposure.[19, 20, 25, 26] One case report describes coronary artery dissection after electrical injury.[27]
+Other studies found no risk of delayed arrhythmias in patients with initially normal electrocardiograms (ECGs), both after low-voltage household exposure and after CEW exposure.[25, 18, 19, 26, 27] One case report described coronary artery dissection after electrical injury.[28]
 Long-term cardiac complications from electrical injury are rare.

 Respiratory

-Chest wall muscle paralysis from tetanic contraction may cause respiratory arrest if the current pathway is over the thorax.
+Chest-wall muscle paralysis from tetanic contraction may cause respiratory arrest if the pathway of the current is over the thorax.
 Injury to the respiratory control center of the brain can also cause respiratory arrest.
-The lungs are a poor conductor of electricity and generally are not as susceptible to direct injury from current as tissues with lower resistance.
-Case reports have described pneumothorax after electrical injury.[28]
+The lungs are a poor conductor of electricity and generally are not as susceptible to direct injury from current as tissues with lower resistance are.
+Case reports have described pneumothorax after electrical injury.[29]

 Skin

-A variety of burns and thermal injuries from electricity affect the skin and soft tissues.
-These are often the most severe sequelae of electrical burns after cardiac arrhythmias and may initially appear minor despite significant deep tissue injury subsequently requiring fasciotomy or amputation.
-Burns are often most severe at the source and ground contact points; the source is usually the hands or the head while the ground is often in the feet.
+Various burns and thermal injuries from electricity affect the skin and soft tissues.
+These are often the most severe sequelae of electrical burns (after cardiac arrhythmias) and may initially appear minor despite involving significant deep-tissue injury that subsequently necessitates fasciotomy or amputation.
+Burns are often most severe at the source and ground contact points; the source is usually in the hands or the head, whereas the ground is often in the feet.
 The strength and duration of contact with the source largely influence the severity and extent of tissue damage.
 All burns should be carefully documented and, if possible, photographed.

 High-voltage electrothermal burns

-Typically, these show a contact point where the person touched the circuit and a ground point.
-These may produce significant damage to underlying tissue while largely sparing the surface of the skin.
-These burns may appear as painless, depressed areas with central necrosis and minimal bleeding.
-The presence of surface burns does not accurately predict the extent of possible internal injuries, as skin with high resistance will transmit energy to deeper tissues with lower resistance.
-A high-voltage burn is shown below.
+Typically, high-voltage electrothermal burns (see the image below) show a contact point (where the person touched the circuit) and a ground point.
+These burns may produce significant damage to underlying tissue while largely sparing the surface of the skin.
+They may appear as painless, depressed areas with central necrosis and minimal bleeding.
+The presence of surface burns does not accurately predict the extent of possible internal injuries, because skin with high resistance will transmit energy to deeper tissues with lower resistance.

 View Image